-Human behavior is fluent in its motions and gestures.
-To the observer it unfolds like a movie – a constant stream of pictures flying by so fast that the transitions are seamless to the human eye.
-For me the camera’s skill to freeze the momentary momentum in-between scenes is nothing short of miraculous and reminds me of a quirky phenomenon in the quantum realm: the observer effect.
-In reality (reality as in the reality, the one that is beyond our grasp) the tiny particles we’re all made of actually behave like waves, fluid in their whereabouts and intangible so long as nobody is watching.
-Limited to probability functions, our knowledge of their position and state is vague at best, until we actually observe them.
+Human behavior is fluent, all motions and gestures liquid.
+To the observer it unfolds like a movie – a constant stream of pictures gushing by so fast that the transitions are seamless to our eye.
+For me, the camera’s skill to freeze the momentary momentum in-between scenes is nothing short of miraculous and reminds me of a quirky phenomenon in the quantum realm: the observer effect.
+In reality (reality as in the reality, the one beyond our grasp) the tiny particles we’re all made of behave like waves, fluid in their ambiguous whereabouts and intangible so long as nobody is watching.
+Limited to probability functions, our knowledge of their position and state is vague, until we observe them.
 Only then they behave like particles and their location and character can be determined.
 Of course, being that I'm not a physicist, observing humans in-between moments is a bit more interesting to me.

 That Candid Moment Before the Mask

 ...portrait candidness is the short lived obliviousness before the stage is set and it thrives on the imperfection of anticipating the "picture perfect" moment... see more

 That’s Funny – Humor Mirror